 Jewel Changi Airport: Key attractions

-On entry from Terminal 1, you'll come face to face with the signature attraction – the jaw-dropping Vortex “waterfall”.
-At this point, you have a decision to make – go up or down.
-It doesn't really matter as you'll do both.
+On entry from Terminal 1 or curbside or the SkyTrain in the basement, you’ll walk into a cavernous plaza that steers you come face to face with the signature attraction – the jaw-dropping Vortex “waterfall”.
+At this point, you have a decision to make – walk around, go up or down.
+It doesn’t really matter as you’ll do it all.

 At the bottom, called the Immersion Garden, you can look up and be dazzled by the size of the vortex as well as enjoy the cooling mist effect.